emmatey/day-sheet-maker/README.md

 *The menu to edit ESH constant.*

 # 5. What do you mean by “Daily Notes”
-In the event that every role is “disabled” in settings, or the daily notes override setting is enabled, in lieu of the ESH table, or time blocks, a “Daily Notes” block is rendered instead.
+In the event that every role is [disabled](#c-labor-tracker-enabledisable) in settings, or the daily notes override setting is enabled, in lieu of the ESH table, or time blocks, a “Daily Notes” block is rendered instead.
 This is just free writing space and is available both as a fallback option, and as a preference for people who find more value in writing their own announcements by hand, which is understandable because the daysheets are typically seen by everyone multiple times per day.

 !['Daily notes' example.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/dailyNotesExample.png)